builtbyaastha/Credit-Card-Customer-Analytics/README.md

 - `generate_data.py` - creates a synthetic dataset (2,000 customers, ~70k transactions).
   I didn't have a live Kaggle dataset wired up when I built this, so this script fills that gap.
-It's not the interesting part of the project - swap it for a real credit card transactions CSV and everything downstream runs unchanged, same column names.
+It's not the interesting part of the project.
 - `analysis.py` - the actual pipeline.
 RFM scoring, K-Means clustering into value tiers, IQR-based outlier detection, credit risk bucketing by utilization.
-Exports everything into `outputs/` as clean CSVs ready for Power BI.
+Exports everything into `outputs/` as clean CSV.
 - `eda_notebook.ipynb` - the walkthrough version of the same analysis, with EDA plots, the elbow method for picking k=4, and reasoning behind each step.
 Read this if you want to see the thinking, not just the output.